Living With Poverty

-Following the archbishop of Canterbury's remarks about the problem of hunger in the UK, Mark Tully considers social and personal attitudes towards poverty.
+Following the Archbishop of Canterbury’s recent remarks about the problem of hunger in the UK, Mark Tully considers social and personal attitudes towards poverty.

 Mark Tully considers social, religious and personal attitudes towards poverty.